Krushna883060/Stock-Market-Prediction-And-Forecasting-Using-Stacked-LSTM/README.md

 # Stock-Market-Prediction-And-Forecasting-Using-Stacked-LSTM
-The project created in notebook for stock marcket prediction
+The project created in Jupyter Notebook for stock marcket prediction